killbill/killbill-cloud/docker/README.md

 Local Development
 ==================

 It becomes fairly easy to start Kill Bill locally on your laptop.
-For example let's start 2 containers, one with a mysql database and another one with a killbill server version `0.16.0` (adjust that with the version of your choice).
+For example let's start 2 containers, one with a MySQL database and another one with a Kill Bill server version `0.16.0` (adjust it with the version of your choice).

 1. Start the mysql container (you need to pull the image `dockerfile/mariadb` first):